-Qualifier Garcia claims historic Cincinnati title
+Coric and Garcia create Masters history

-Western and Southern Open: Qualifier Caroline Garcia makes history with Cincinnati title win
+Western and Southern Open: Caroline Garcia and Borna Coric claim historic wins

 Last updated on .From the section Tennis

-France's Caroline Garcia created history with victory in the women's final at the Western and Southern Open in Cincinnati.
+France's Caroline Garcia and Croatia's Borna Coric both created history as they claimed victories in the finals at the Western and Southern Open in Cincinnati.

-The 28-year-old defeated Petra Kvitova 6-2 6-4 to become the first qualifier to win a WTA 1000 title.
+Garcia, 28, became the first qualifier to win a WTA 1000 title with her 6-2 6-4 win against Petra Kvitova.

+In the men's final, Coric, the world number 152, became the lowest-ranked player to claim a Masters Trophy.

+Coric has been as high as 12th in the ATP rankings but was absent for a year with a shoulder injury and only returned to the circuit in March.

+He beat British number one Cameron Norrie in Saturday's semi-final after earlier dispatching Rafael Nadal and Felix Auger-Aliassime.

-It is Garcia's third career Masters trophy after back-to-back wins in Wuhan and Beijing almost five years ago.
+Garcia's win saw her claim the third Masters Trophy of her career after back-to-back successes in Wuhan and Beijing almost five years ago.

 The world number 35 is now set to return to the top 20 rankings for the first time since 2017.